friendly-bits/POSIX-arrays/README.md

 Output: `this is a test`

 ## More details
 - The emulated arrays are stored in dynamically created variables.
-The base for the name of such variable is the same as the emulated array's name, except when creating the variable, the function prefixes it with `emu_[x]_`.
+The base for the name of such variable is the same as the emulated array's name, except when creating the variable, the function prefixes it with `emu_x_`, where x stands for the type of the array: a for associative array, i for indexed array.
 - For example, if calling a function to create an indexed array: `set_i_arr_el test_arr 5 "test_value"`, the function will create a variable called 'emu_i_test_arr' and store the value in it.
 - If calling a function to create an associative array: `set_a_ar_el test_arr test_key=test_val`, the function will create a variable called 'emu_a_test_arr' and store the key=value pair in it.
 - The delimiter used internally is '#'.
-Which means this specific symbol should not be a part of any strings passed to the function.
+So for example if you assign a 'key=value' pair to an associative array, and then also assign 'key2=value' pair to the same array, effectively the variable will hold this value: 'key=value#key2=value2'.
+Of course this specific symbol - '#' - should not be a part of any strings passed to the function.
 If for some reason you need arrays that can hold this symbol, change the code to use another delimiter.
+- Arrays can hold whitespace-separated values without an issue and probably any other delimiter, except '#'.
 - Functions check for correct number of arguments and return an error if it's incorrect.
 - The indexed array functions check the key to make sure it's a positive integer, and return an error otherwise.
 - As is default for shells, if you try request a value for an index or for a key that has not been set previously, the functions will output an empty string and not return an error.